The strategy is as easy as it is to say “Martingale.” It requires you to split your stake into equal portions or “units”, like in flat betting.

 I will say this, though: Martingale works more than 99% of the time!

-That’s the Good.
+That’s the Good part.

 The bad is the one time in a hundred you lose.
 Since you’re doubling your bet after every losing outcome, you’re betting a fortune before you know it.